casa-moon/chatgpt-client/README.md

 - **Anthropic**: https://docs.anthropic.com/claude/reference/getting-started-with-the-api
 - **Mistral AI**: https://docs.mistral.ai/#api-access

+### Message Templates

+Message formatting rules for each provider are defined in `messageTemplates.js`.
+Api clients automatically load the correct template, so you can customize how messages are sent by editing that file.

 ## Configuration

 Copy `.env.example` to `.env` and fill in your API keys.
 The application uses the [dotenv](https://www.npmjs.com/package/dotenv) package to load variables automatically: